marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 DAFFY_CUSTOMER_NAME | Acme Shoes  | Required if Demo or POC BASE_DOMAIN | acme-shoes.com |  Is your DNS name your cluster will use
 CLUSTER_NAME | demo01 | The name you want to give your OpenShift Cluster
+OCP_INSTALL_TYPE | aws-ipi | The name of the install type you want  aws-ipi/azure-ipi/gcp-ipi/vsphere-ipi/vsphere-upi/kvm-upi/roks-msp
 OCP_RELEASE | 4.10.17 | What version of OpenShift you want to Install
 VM_TSHIRT_SIZE | Large | How large you want the OpenShift Cluster to be. **Min** and **Large** Supported today